msenol86/productdb/README.md

 # productdb
 JSON Consumer Products Database System

-A project intends to store all cosumer products' information in JSON.
+A project intends to store data of all cosumer products in the world as JSON

 Requirements:
 * Python 3.4+